 marine engines have a formidable power/weight ratio but they are uneconomical considering the price of fuel.
 These big outboard motors have electric starting, as manual starting is impractical for boat motors above 25 bhp.

 Four-stroke outboard motors are useful where economy is especially important.
-When it comes to noise level between the two, the four-stroke marine engines is less noisy.
+When it comes to noise level between the two, the four-stroke engine is less noisy.

 With rigid inflatable boats (RIBS) used as tenders, outboard motors of 10 bhp or less are of interest to yachtsmen, doubling up either as auxiliaries for small yachts or as power units for tenders.
 Being ideal for the tender because of their light, self contained portability, they have the convenience of being lifted up when in shallow water.